Douglas Clague built Hutchison into one of the largest trading houses in Hong Kong.

-Clague served in the British Army in Hong Kong during the Second World War.
-He was captured when the Japanese invaded, and held in a prisoner of war camp.
-With three others, including John Pearce (1918 – 2017), the son of Thomas Pearce, he made a daring escape into China.
-There he joined, with Pearce, the British Army Aid Group, a MI9 unit assisting POWs to flee Japanese internment camps.
+Clague joined the British Army and was stationed in Hong Kong during the Second World War.
+After the Japanese invasion he was captured and held in a prisoner of war camp.
+With three others, including John Pearce (1918 – 2017), the son of Thomas Ernest Pearce, he made a daring escape into China.
+There he joined, with Pearce, the British Army Aid Group, a MI9 unit engaged in assisting POWs to flee Japanese internment camps.

-By the end of the war Clague was a Colonel honoured with a Military Cross and a CBE.
+Clague ended the war as a Colonel honoured with a Military Cross and a CBE.
 He returned to Hong Kong in 1947 with a sterling reputation and an excellent network of acquaintances.

-Presumably aided by an introduction from John Pearce, Clague was appointed deputy to P S Cassidy.
-At the time John D Hutchison & Co focused on importing and exporting, and was dwarfed by the Hong Kong trading houses of Jardine Matheson and Wheelock Marden.
+Presumably aided by an introduction from John Pearce, Clague was appointed deputy to Philip Cassidy.
+At the time John D Hutchison & Co focused on its import export business, and was dwarfed by the Hong Kong trading houses of Jardine Matheson and Wheelock Marden.

-Cassidy retired in 1952, and Clague became chairman of John D Hutchison.
-He would develop the company into a business with international scope.
+Cassidy retired in 1952, and Clague was appointed chairman of John D Hutchison.
+He would go on to develop the company into a business with an international scope.

 Clague bought out a 50 percent stake in J D Hutchison owned by Wheelock Marden in 1963.
 He renamed the company Hutchison International, and embarked upon the acquisition trail.